 Traditional functional pottery and Asian glazes have always inspired me.
 I have traveled extensively, visiting ruins, museums and living potters.
 Functional pottery and ceremonial vessels tell the story of past civilizations.
 I am part of that continuum.
-I strive to blend form and function, art and design, color and texture into beautiful timeless pots.
+I strive to blend form and function, science and art, design and color and texture into beautiful timeless pots.

 I have always found pottery to be a very sensual, touchy-feely, thing.
 The balance of a piece, the way a pitcher or teapot pours, how many fingers fit in a mug handle, how the lip of a mug feels on your lips, the ring of a piece when you “ping” it with your finger, the smoothness of a pot’s foot, all these things are important to me.
 You too, when you hold a pot sense these qualities, even if on an unconscious level.
 On the surface, literally, we are all drawn to color.
 Next, I think we see the shape, and appreciate it in terms of the pot’s function.
 But it is the hands that have the most intimate contact with the piece and where I find the most joy.